mozilla/MakeAPI/README.md

 ### Dependencies

+Warning: If you don't already have bower installed globally npm install will not work normally.
+To install bower globally the execute the following command.

+Execute `npm install -g bower`

-Execute `npm install` in the application directory:
+Then execute `npm install` in the application directory:

 ### Running in Development mode